killy10o10/ToDo-List/README.md

 ### Setup

 - open a terminal
-- run ` git clone git@github.com:killy10o10/awesome-books-ES6.git`
+- run ` git clone git@github.com:killy10o10/ToDo-List.git`
-- run ` cd awesome-books-ES6`
+- run ` cd ToDo-List`
-- open index.html
+- run `npm install`
+- run `npm build`
+- run `npm run dev`
+- Enter `http://localhost:3000/` in your browser

 ### Usage

-- It can be used as a book collection record.
+- It can be used as storing Lists of Tasks to do.

 ## Authors